Mon. Wed. Fri. 11:00 am-3:00 pm EST

 Not sure if you have a urinary tract infection and/or interested in getting a second opinion?

-Please fill in the six-part symptoms questionnaire, answering all questions thoughtfully, to the best of your knowledge.
+Please fill in the seven-part symptoms questionnaire, answering all questions thoughtfully, to the best of your knowledge.

 Within 12 to 24 hours we will e-mail you back the results along with our recommendations (if necessary) that may help you get your urinary health back on track.